Un-Science Tuesday

 Recently a panel of more than 20 scientists looked at various cell phone studies and found some alarming evidence that pointed to increased risks for brain cancer.
 They recommended taking 10 simple precautions while using cell phones which the University of Pittsburgh Cancer Institute announced last week.
 John Tierney skips over that information.

-Another recent article on the issue makes it clear:"The scientists agree on two things: there's no formal proof of the cell phone's harmfulness, but a risk exists that it promotes the appearance of cancers in cases of long-term exposure."
 So in your experience -- think climate change, tobacco, asbestos, beryllium -- when science doesn't "know for sure", is that the time to pull out the stops and go all cavalier with risky behavior...?
 When it's so incredibly easy to reduce your family's personal risk?
-By publishing a jumble of half-truths, incorrect information, laced with that devil may care attitude, the New York Times erodes its credibility and does a disservice to both science and consumers.
+By publishing a jumble of half-truths and incorrect information, laced with that devil may care attitude, the New York Times erodes its credibility and does a disservice to both science and consumers.

 The Campaign to Stop the Worry.
 Aren't They Thoughtful?

-Not all Tierney's so labeled worries are equally risky.
-But his presentation, incomplete facts and distorted interpretations aim not to clarify but to muddy the waters.
+Different "worries" carry different risks.
+It's easier to manage some risks than others.
 I don't know what the risk associated with his 10th point, "unmarked wormholes" is, and I personally can't ameliorate it.
-Scientists don't know the exact risk of cellphones but people can do something about it.
-That's the real worry -- for the chemical, plastics and cell phone...industries.
+Scientists don't know the exact risk of cellphones, but individuals can do something about it.
+And that's the real worry -- for manufacturers of chemicals, plastics and cell phones.

 Tierney doesn't name any scientists, instead he makes science and scientists the amorphous enemy.
 (I've listed the names of the doctors and scientists who served on Pitt's cellphone panel below.1).
 Tierney's article cheekily and disingenuously appears under "Findings", as though he's presenting some science research.
-And as icing on the cake the New York Times lists as a source for more information, the ACSH, an industry funded public relations firm.
+And as icing on the cake, the New York Times lists as a source for more information, the ACSH, an industry funded public relations firm.
 ACSH does not currently make public its donors, but to get an idea, the Union of Concerned Scientist's report on industry funded non-profits informs us that Exxon-Mobil donated to ACSH for work on work on "climate change issues" (see PDF).

-The most alarming point of the article to me, aside from the fact that it's supposedly "science", is Tierney's premise: new knowledge causes "worry...fear, guilt or angst".
-Why is there a constant drumbeat about protecting the populace from "fear"?
 There has been a decades long media blitz to "stop the worry" by ACSH.
-Just this year ACSH reeled (this 01/08 Top Ten, and another and this Top 5 list.
-Are we afraid like they say?
+Just this year ACSH put out (this 01/08 Top Ten list of 'silly scares' and this Top 5 list.
+Are we really afraid of their unreasonable fears?

+How did Tierney's ancestors confront tigers given that his brain seems forever paralyzed in attachment to plastic bottles?
 Of the millions of products available to us, do we really need Nalgene bottles?
 If so we're a pathetic species.
-The end result of this corporate funded campaign is that adults are encouraged to act like three year olds clinging to a special toy, while standing in a rising sea of toys.
+The end result of this corporate funded campaign is that adults are encouraged to act like three year olds clinging to a special toy, standing in an ever-rising sea of toys.

 Mighty Myths: Scientists are Terrorists, But Science Can Fight Terrorism

 - "For a start, scientists, engineers and doctors have played a considerable role as terrorists since the mid-20th century."
-They don't see fit to provide evidence, rather they then assert: "something about the certainties enshrined in many scientific disciplines may also chime with the inflexible philosophy of some terrorist groups."
+They authors don't see fit to provide evidence, rather they then assert: "something about the certainties enshrined in many scientific disciplines may also chime with the inflexible philosophy of some terrorist groups."

 - Next they say, "unconstrained dissemination of scientific knowledge may enhance the terrorist threat in its most severe forms"